YoungWoong-Cho/Decay/README.md

 For real-time webcam translation,

     python webcam_translation.py
 The model is set to be weights/fruit2rotten/G_A2B.pth by default.
+User input for the webcam configuration is not yet supported; it must be directly modified from the python script file.

 For help, type